Keoffor/geoip-nginx/default.md

 **Reason:** This will prevent the server from vulnerability and hard for attackers to crack the system within the 5requests
 #per second sesssion. it's relatively impossible for malicious users to break through.

-# Blocking access to all files and directories that start with .(dot) expect *.well-knwon*
+# Blocking access to all files and directories that start with .(dot) expect .well-knwon

 **Source:** [StackOverflow questions](https://stackoverflow.com/questions/34259548/how-to-disallow-access-to-all-dot-directories-except-well-known)

-Create location block inside server block in nginx directory - ` /etc/nginx/sites-avaliable/default`:
+Create location block inside server block in nginx directory - ` /etc/nginx/sites-avaliable/default`

 Add configuration to allow *.well-known*:
 ```
         location /\.well-known {